contrast-zone/t-rewriter.js/intermezzo.md

     Bc -> bc
     Bb -> bb

-as a grammar to the above example, we will get back *Intermezzo* rules that finally accept any of `abc`, `aabbcc`, `aaabbbccc`, ... strings as an input, while reporting a sytax error in other cases.
+as an input to the above example, we will get back *Intermezzo* rules that finally accept any of `abc`, `aabbcc`, `aaabbbccc`, ... strings as an input, while reporting a sytax error in other cases.

 ### 3.2. functional programming